pavelone/presentation-app/src/markdown/install.md

 ![pgAdmin Connection Screenshot](../imgs/pgadmin-sql-search-result.png)

-Summarizing up, we connected to fhirbase using pgAdmin and performed some queries to test if it actually works.
+Summarizing up, we have connected to fhirbase using pgAdmin and performed some queries to test if it actually works.
 Please, refer to [fhirbase](https://github.com/fhirbase/fhirbase) and [PostgreSQL](http://www.postgresql.org/docs/) Documentation for